 Step 2 – Measure and Cut Ribbon

-Measure and cut a piece of ribbon just longer than the longest side of the hand towel.
+Next, measure and cut a piece of ribbon just longer than the longest side of the hand towel.
+This ribbon will give your hooded towel a cute decorative touch!

 Step 3 – Align and Pin Ribbon